-Al applications put pressure on the data center network.
-Consider Al training for self-driving cars as an example, the deep learning algorithm relies heavily on massive data and high-performance computing capabilities.
-The training data collected is approaching the P level (1PB = 1024 TB) per day.
-If traditional hard disk storage and common CPUs were used to process the data, it could take at least one year to complete the training, which is clearly impractical.
-To improve Al data processing efficiency, revolutionary changes are needed in the storage and computing fields.
-For example, storage performance needs to improve by an order of magnitude to achieve more than 1 million input/output operations per second (IOPS) [6].

-To meet real-time data access requirements, storage media has evolved from hard disk drives (HDDs) to solid-state drives (SSDs) to storage-class memory (SCMs).
-This has reduced storage medium latency by more than 1000 times.
-Without similar improvements in network latency, these storage improvements cannot be realized and simply move the bottleneck from the media to communication latency.
-With networked SSD drives, the communication latency accounts for more than 60% of the total storage end-to-end latency.
-With the move to SCM drives, this percentage could increase to 85% unless improvements in network performance are achieved.
-This creates a scenario where the precious storage media is idle more than half of the time.
-When you consider recent improvements in both storage media and AI computing processors together, the communication latency accounts for more than 50% of the total latency, further hindering improvements and wasting resources [7].

-The improvements in storage and computing performance support the AI computing model, which is growing in scale and complexity with the advent of AI cloud-based services.
-For example, there were 7 ExaFLOPS and 60 million parameters in Microsoft's Resnet of 2015.
-Baidu used 20 ExaFLOPS and 300 million parameters when training their deep speech system in 2016.
-In 2017, the Google NMT used 105 ExaFLOPS and 8.7 billion parameters [8].
-New characteristics of AI computing are requiring an evolution of data center network.

-Traditional protocols are no longer able to satisfy the requirements of new applications that serve our daily lives.
-In a simple example, the online food take-out industry at Meitan has increased nearly 500% in the last four years.
-The number of transactions has increased from 2.149 billion to 12.36 billion where those transactions all occur within a few hours at peak mealtimes.
-The Meituan Intelligent Scheduling System is responsible for orchestrating a complex multi-person, multi-point real-time decision-making process for end-users, businesses and over 600,000 delivery drivers.
-The drivers report positioning data 5 billion times a day that are used to calculate optional paths for the drivers and deliver optimal solutions within 0.55 milliseconds.
-When the back-end servers use TCP/IP protocols, the amount of data copied between kernel buffers, application buffers and NIC buffers stresses the CPU and memory bus resources causing increased delay and an inability to meet the application requirements.
-The newer Remote Direct Memory Access (RDMA) protocol eliminates data copies and frees CPU resources to perform necessary driver path and take-out order calculations at scale.
-The improved efficiency of RDMA puts more pressure on the network, moving the bottleneck to the data center network infrastructure where low-latency and lossless behavior become the new critical requirements.
+- 5 Al applications put pressure on the data center network.
+Consider Al training for self-driving cars - 6 as an example.
+The deep learning algorithm relies heavily on massive data and high-performance - 7 computing capabilities.
+The training data collected each day is approaching the petabyte level (1PB - 8 = 1024 TB), and if traditional hard disk storage and common CPUs were used to process the data, it - 9 could take at least one year to complete the training process.
+This is clearly impractical.
+To improve - 10 Al data processing efficiency, revolutionary changes are needed in the storage and computing fields. - For example, storage performance needs to improve by an order of magnitude to achieve more 11 - 12 than 1 million input/output operations per second (IOPS) [6]. - 13 To meet real-time data access requirements, storage media has evolved from hard disk drives - 14 (HDDs) to solid-state drives (SSDs) to storage-class memory (SCMs).
+This has reduced storage - 15 medium latency by more than 1000 times.
+Without similar improvements in network latency, these - 16 storage improvements cannot be realized and simply move the bottleneck from the media to the - 17 network.
+With networked SSD drives, the communication latency accounts for more than 60% of - 18 the total storage end-to-end latency.
+With the move to SCM drives, this percentage could increase - 19 to 85% unless improvements in network performance are achieved.
+This creates a scenario where - 20 the precious storage media is idle more than half of the time.
+When you consider recent - 21 improvements in both storage media and AI computing processors together, the communication - 22 latency accounts for more than 50% of the total latency, further hindering improvements and - 23 wasting resources [7]. - 24 Al applications and environments are growing in scale and complexity.
+For example, there were 7 - 25 ExaFLOPS and 60 million parameters in Microsoft's Resnet of 2015.
+Baidu used 20 ExaFLOPS and - 26 300 million parameters when training their deep speech system in 2016.
+In 2017, the Google NMT - 27 used 105 ExaFLOPS and 8.7 billion parameters [8].
+New characteristics of AI computing are requiring - 28 an evolution of data center network. - 29 Traditional protocols are no longer able to satisfy the requirements of new applications that serve - 30 our daily lives.
+In a simple example, the online food take-out industry at Meitan has increased nearly - 31 500% in the last four years.
+The number of transactions has increased from 2.149 billion to 12.36 - 32 billion where those transactions all occur within a few hours at peak mealtimes.
+The Meituan - 33 Intelligent Scheduling System is responsible for orchestrating a complex multi-person, multi-point - 34 real-time decision-making process for end-users, businesses and over 600,000 delivery drivers.
+The - 35 drivers report positioning data 5 billion times a day that are used to calculate optional paths for the - 36 drivers and deliver optimal solutions within 0.55 milliseconds.
+When the back-end servers use - 37 TCP/IP protocols, the amount of data copied between kernel buffers, application buffers and NIC - 38 buffers stresses the CPU and memory bus resources causing increased delay and an inability to meet - 39 - the application requirements.
+The newer Remote Direct Memory Access (RDMA) protocol - 40 eliminates data copies and frees CPU resources to perform driver path and take-out order 41 calculations at scale.
+The improved efficiency of RDMA puts more pressure on the network, moving - 42 the bottleneck to the data center network infrastructure where low-latency and lossless behavior - 43 become the new critical requirements.